Teorema: Scholarly interpretations

 A common interpretation by cinema scholars is that the film is a commentary on the bourgeois society and emergence of consumerism through the very beginning of the film.
 The reporter asks a worker at Paolo's factory if he thinks there will be no bourgeois in the future.
 In The Cinema of Economic Miracles: Visuality and Modernization in the Italian Art Film, Angelo Restivo assumes that Pasolini suggests that even documentary images, which depict facts, fail to show the truth.
 News can tell the audience only the surface of the events they broadcast.
-Merely watching the interview of the workers does not tell why factory owner Paolo, gave away the factory.
+Merely watching the interview of the workers does not tell why factory owner Paolo gave away the factory.
 That might be one of the reasons the scene is set in the beginning of the film.

-In his biographical work on Pasolini, Pier Paolo Pasolini, Enzo Siciliano assumes that Pasolini expresses his struggle of being homosexual in the film.
-On the other hand, Viano believes that Pasolini's emphasis is not on homosexuality but rather on sexuality in general, because the guest has sex with each member of the household.
+In his biographical work on Pasolini, Pasolini: A Biography, Enzo Siciliano assumes that Pasolini expresses his struggle of being homosexual in the film.
+On the other hand Viano believes that Pasolini's emphasis is not on homosexuality but rather on sexuality in general because the guest has sex with each member of the household.
 Sexuality is considered as passion in Viano's interpretation.

-Italian critic Morandini, author of a dictionary of cinema, claimed that "the theorem is demonstrated: the incapacity of modern -bourgeois- man to perceive, listen to, absorb and live the sacred.
+Italian critic Morandini, author of a dictionary of cinema, claimed that "the theorem is demonstrated: the incapacity of modern—bourgeois—man to perceive, listen to, absorb and live the sacred.
 Only Emilia the servant, who comes from a peasant family, discovers it and, after the 'miracle' of levitation, will return to the ground with a holy smell.
 It's another film by Pasolini dedicated to the conjunction between Marx and Freud (and, here, Jung and Marcuse too)."

 Other versions

-The same year, Pasolini expanded this film into a novel with the same name, written simultaneously to the film's production.
+The same year Pasolini expanded Teorema into a novel of the same name, written simultaneously with the film's production.

 Giorgio Battistelli composed an opera based on the film.

-In 2009, Dutch theatre company 'Toneelgroep Amsterdam' created and performed a play version of this movie.
+In 2009 Dutch theatre company Toneelgroep Amsterdam created and performed a play version of the film.

+In popular culture

-The sketch comedy program Mr. Show aired a segment (series three, episode six) in which a suburban family is slowly revealed, over time, to have all individually had sexual affairs with David Cross, possibly in reference to the film.
+The sketch comedy programme Mr Show aired a segment (season three, episode six) in which a suburban family is slowly revealed, over time, to have all individually had sexual affairs with David Cross, possibly in reference to the film.